-While head-down, the pair flies forwards, crossing through the Sidelines, and then performs one-half outface Eagle, crossing through the Sidelines, into 180° of head-up outface carving in opposite directions, with P#1 crossing a Sideline and P#2 crossing the other Sideline.
-While head-up, both Performers, as a pair, fly backwards, crossing through the Sidelines, and then perform one-half inface Reverse Eagle, crossing through the Sidelines again to head-down.
+While head-down, the pair flies forwards, crossing through the Sidelines, and then performs a transition head-first through belly-down, crossing through the Sidelines, into 180° of head-up outface carving in opposite directions, with P#1 crossing a Sideline and P#2 crossing the other Sideline.
+While head-up, both Performers, as a pair, fly backwards, crossing through the Sidelines, and then perform a transition feet-first through back-down, crossing through the Sidelines again to head-down.
 The pair then flies directly through the Sidelines, presenting their backs to each other into 180° of inface carving in opposite directions, with P#1 crossing a Sideline and P#2 crossing the other Sideline.
 Joining as a pair, the Performers fly forwards, crossing through the Sidelines.
 Thence...